Home > Analyses > Consumer Cyclical > Genuine Parts Company

 Is the company in good financial health?

-The Piotroski Score diagram below provides insight into the company’s financial strength based on nine critical criteria:
+The Piotroski Score diagram highlights the company’s average financial strength based on profitability, leverage, liquidity, and efficiency:

 piotroski f score analysis